Description

 Sun: Full sun.
 Shade reduces blooms and causes the plant to become leggy.

-weekly watering in hot, dry seasons of the year improves its appearance and blooming.
-Do not overwater.
+for survival, weekly watering in hot, dry seasons of the year improves its appearance and

-Planting: It can be grown in large containers.
+Planting: Justicia spicigera can be grown in large containers.

 Litter: Low.